falcondai/batch_geocode/README.md

 Restrictions
 ------------

 The library relies on Google Geocoding API to geocode: this dependency _might_ change in the future.
 But while this is the case, users should observe restrictions on their use according to [Google Geocoding API's documentation][1]. “[T]he Geocoding API may only be used in conjunction with a Google map; geocoding results without displaying them on a map is prohibited.
 For complete details on allowed usage, consult the Maps API Terms of Service License Restrictions.”
+You can consider to use tools such as falcondai/marker_map to layout the geocoding result on Google map.

 [1]: https://developers.google.com/maps/documentation/geocoding